Skip to content

 • All data submission sheets include columns asking “Will this grant be further regranted to additional organizations?
 (Y/N?)” and “If the grant will be further regranted, what percentage of the total will be awarded to additional organizations?”
 These columns are the space to identify that your organization awarded a grant for the purpose of the awardee then using the funds to provide additional grants, and to identify what percentage of the total grant amount is meant for regranting.
 If this field is not filled in, we use 20% as an overhead cost estimate which would mean that 80% is awarded for regranting.

-For foundations based or headquartered in the USA, LGBTI grants data is collected annually by Funders for LGBTQ Issues for inclusion in their domestic U.S. Tracking Report.
-Funders for LGBTQ Issues is a key data partner for the global report, sharing grant-level detail for grants focused outside of the USA and aggregrate funding data for grants focused on the USA with Global Philanthropy Project to enable a full global funding overview.
+For foundations based or headquartered in the U.S., LGBTI grants data is collected annually by Funders for LGBTQ Issues for inclusion in their domestic annual Resource Tracking Report: Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Grantmaking by U.S. Foundations.
+Funders for LGBTQ Issues is the primary data partner for the Global Resources Report (GRR), sharing grant-level detail for grants focused outside of the U.S. and aggregate (combined total) funding data for grants focused in the U.S. with Global Philanthropy Project to enable a full global funding overview.

 Government Donor Guidance

-Government funding is included when the funds focus on countries other than their own, but funding to support domestic programs is not included in our methodology.
+Government funding is included when the funds focus on countries other than their own.
+Funding to support domestic programs is not included in our methodology.
 Likewise, grants to intermediary funders based in-country to regrant for domestic programs are also excluded.

 GPP has developed a more extensive guidance document for donor governments participating in the Global Resources Report.
 Please contact us at research@globalphilanthropyproject.org to request a copy.